webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

 ## Diffie-Hellman Group Information

-As described in [I-D.nottingham-http-encryption-encoding], use of Diffie-Hellman for key agreement requires that the receiver provide clear information about it's chosen group and the format for the "dh" parameter with each potential sender.
+As described in [I-D.thomson-http-encryption], use of Diffie-Hellman for key agreement requires that the receiver provide clear information about it's chosen group and the format for the "dh" parameter with each potential sender.